Skip to Content

 You must submit your application by the 40 month deadline (40 months from the date of the UBE that you passed).

 Yes.
 You must inform us in your application (under question 6) of the state where you are taking the UBE.
 You have 12 months from the date you submit your Washington application for admission by UBE score transfer to complete the admissions process, which includes ensuring Washington has received your transferred qualifying UBE score.
-If you are not admitted within that 12 month period, you will be required to submit a new application and fee.
+If you are not admitted within that 12-month period, you will be required to submit a new application and fee.
 NOTE: You are not permitted to apply at the same time for admission in Washington as both an applicant to take the exam in Washington and an applicant seeking to transfer a UBE score to Washington; you must choose one or the other.

 No. If you wish to change your application type (e.g., WA exam application to a UBE score transfer application and vice versa), you must withdraw your current application and reapply with a new application and fee.
 Refer to the Admissions Policies for information on partial refunds and bar exam dates and deadlines.